Peter Wight (actor)

 Peter Wight (born 1950), sometimes credited as Peter Wright, is a British actor.
-He is best known for his role as Policeman Nige in Early Doors.
+He is best known for his role as Policeman Nige in Early Doors (2003–2004).

 Early life

 Although born in Worthing, Wight grew up in the village of Duffield, Derbyshire, and went to Saint Ralph Sherwin's Roman Catholic Secondary School, before going on to study at the University of Oxford.

 Acting career

 His television credits include: Our Zoo, Z-Cars, Meantime, Anna Lee, Life on Mars, Holby City, Where the Heart Is, Jane Eyre (1997), Early Doors, Midsomer Murders, Monday Monday, Party Animals, Hit & Miss, The Paradise, The Crown, Brief Encounters and This Time with Alan Partridge.
 He also appeared in the 2011 miniseries series Case Sensitive and the 2012 series Public Enemies.

 Film appearances include Naked, Secrets & Lies, FairyTale: A True Story, Vera Drake, Pride & Prejudice, Babel, All or Nothing, A Bunch of Amateurs, Another Year, Mr. Turner, Hot Fuzz, Persuasion, and Trespass Against Us.

 His stage career includes In the Republic of Happiness at the Jerwood Theatre Downstairs at the Royal Court in 2012/13, and in Electra by Sophocles opposite Kristin Scott Thomas and Liz White at the Old Vic Theatre in 2014.
-Also as Will’s father John Shakespeare in the RSC production of Hamnet at Stratford upon Avon between April and June 2023.
+He played Will’s father John Shakespeare in the RSC production of Hamnet at Stratford upon Avon between April and June 2023.